First published in Issue 143, July/August 2013

 Following a Retail Market Review, Ofgem has proposed to place a cap on the number of tariffs suppliers can offer.
 Ian is concerned this may reduce the number of green tariffs available to consumers.

 Of the companies covered in this report, Scottish Power, Centrica (British Gas), EDF, RWE (Npower), SSE, E.ON and Good Energy have tariffs accredited by the scheme.
-However, EDF and E.ON’s green tariffs are only available to existing customers so they no longer offer the option of switching to a green tariff with them – unless you’re on that tariff already.
-British Gas’s Future Energy tariff is also only available to existing customers but they do offer their Sustainable Energy tariff to new customers.
+However, they are only available to existing domestic customers so they no longer offer the option of switching to a green tariff with them – unless you’re on that tariff already.
+Good Energy has an accredited green tariff available for new small business customers.

 Further information on details of the green funds and carbon offsets can be found on the Accreditation Scheme’s website.